SindieCastro/Analyzing_Qualitative_Data/README.md

 Analyzed qualitative data using RQDA

 # Background
-The client is currently working on earning her Doctorate and has asked for help on analyzing the qualitative data for her final project.
-The data for this project will remain confidential until her project is approved and she has graduated.
-The qualitative data included 3 interviews with 10 questions each.
+The client is currently working on earning her PhD has asked for help analyzing the qualitative data for her dissertation.
+This project will remain confidential until her project is approved and she has graduated.
+The qualitative data included 3 interviews with 9 to 10  questions each.

 # Purpose
 The purpose of this project is to analyze qualitative data using RQDA.